PTSA Policies for Providers of After-School, On- and Off-site Enrichment Programs

 INSTRUCTOR RUNNING LATE/OTHER EMERGENCIES

-If an instructor is running late--meaning arrival at QAE after 2:40pm (1:20pm on Wednesdays)--or has any other emergency close to class time, please contact the Recess Team at 206-779-5728 as soon as possible.
+If an instructor is running late--meaning arrival at QAE after 3:35pm (2:25pm on Wednesdays)--or has any other emergency close to class time, please contact the Recess Team at [number TBD] as soon as possible.

-If the PTSA collected tuition, please send an invoice after the class has been in session for two weeks and at least two weeks before the final day of class.
-Please be sure to deduct one full scholarship and the $50 Provider fee from the final amount due.
+If the PTSA is covering scholarships (beyond the one full scholarship covered by providers), please send an invoice after the class has been in session for two weeks and at least two weeks before the final day of class.
+The $50 Provider Fee should be automatically paid through 6Crickets.
 If there are questions about correct amounts, please contact the Enrichment Coordinator.